History of Lancaster (Forton) services

 The southbound amenity building had a lowered section with a Quick Snacks machine and the toilets.
 Above it was the transport café which had only an Autosnacks machine, where staff loaded hot meals into the back and customers paid to release them.
 These were the motorway network's first catering vending machines, and the Ministry of Transport were won round by the idea, but Rank weren't - they removed them due to low demand.

 Shortly after opening, the services struggled to recruit staff.
-Inspectors were also slightly disappointed by the lack of attention to detail, concluding that the architects, who had also worked on Strensham, needed to under more supervision.
+Inspectors were also slightly disappointed by the lack of attention to detail, concluding that the architects, who had also worked on Strensham, needed to work under more supervision.

 When Granada eventually grasped hold of the services, they renamed it to 'Lancaster'.
 Unusually, Granada later changed this to 'Lancaster (Forton)' - it's not clear whether dropping the name Forton resulted in a drop of trade or just upset a few of the services's fans.